bschmeck/emacs_blog/pages/magit/index.md

 `x` Perform a soft reset, you'll be prompted (in the minibuffer) for the commit to which head will be reset.

 `g` Refresh the current buffer.

+`k` Remove the item under the point (when applicable.)
+Use this to remove stashed changes from the stash list, to delete untracked files, to discard changes (individual hunks or an entire file) and to delete branches.

+`C-u k` Delete unmerged branches.
+Magit will complain if you use `k` to delete a branch before it has been merged with master.
+Use the `C-u` prefix to tell Magit you know what you're doing.